-In Pre-School each child has a Key Person who monitors their progress and ensures that they have opportunities to take their next steps in learning.
+In the EYFS Unit each child has a Key Person who monitors their progress and ensures that they have opportunities to take their next steps in learning.
 This person is allocated to a child upon entry into the setting.
-In Class 1 the Key Person is the class teacher.

 Parents as Partners